 Concept of second injury - second injury occurs when an officer is treated poorly following a critical incident, even if unintentionally.
-Second injury is especially likely if the poor treatment comes from his or her department.
+Second injury is especially likely if the poor treatment comes from the officer's department.
 Remember, you don't have to intend harm to do harm.
+One way to virtually insure second injury is to treat involved officers as suspects without reason to do so.